 Styles of music : urban.

 Artists signed to Jeune à Jamais : Andie Luidje, Jo Le Pheno, Marty de Lutece, Nodey, Pehoz, Roseboy666, Sali, Ucyll & Ryo, Wit., Zuukou Mayzie.

-A label and playlists full of good vibes.
+A label and playlist producer full of good vibes.

 Styles of music : disco, electro, french house, new-disco.